KGAccuracyEval/reliable-kg-estimation/README.md

 ## Contents

 This repository contains the source code to estimate KG accuracy in an efficient and reliable manner. <br>
-Instructions on how to acquire the data used for the experiments are reported below.
+Instructions on installation, acquisition and preparation of the data used for the experiments, and deployment of baseline and proposed methods are reported below.

 ## Installation